5 Things Every Bridesmaid Should Budget For

 Disclaimer: You will be spending a lot of money on my wedding.

-Bridal showers and bachelorette parties are two events that are typically planned, hosted, and paid for by the bridal party.
+Bridal showers and bachelorette parties are two events that bridal party typically plans, hosts, and pays for.
 Luckily, they’re split between all the bridesmaids, but depending on how lavish each event is, this cost can be a big one.
 Especially with the inclusion of all the ‘team bride’ swag you will most likely order, you can put aside a significant portion of your budget for this as well.

 Shoes and accessories may be small elements in the grander scheme of things, but they can definitely get pricey.
 Check with the bride, (just like the dresses) to see if this is something she intends to include in her budget or if she has a preference over the completed look.
 If you’ve got some say in these areas, try to coordinate with the other bridesmaids; make sure the group will look great overall once you’re all together on the wedding day.